dullage/JiraWidget/README.md

 ## Configuration

-In the same directory as "JiraWidget.exe" add a file called "config.json".
+In your user/home directory, add a file called ".jira-widget.json".
 Open this file and paste in the template below changing the values as required:

 ```json
 {